TiagoDaFonseca/commercial-chatbot/README.md

 # commercial-chatbot
-shatbot oriented for sales as business developer
+Chatbot MVP oriented for sales as business developer